Why the fuss around bacon and nitrites?

 Even better there’s no added water, sodium nitrite or phosphates and so no grey frothy discharge (from the release of phosphates and water) or bacon shrinkage while cooking.

 Primal Cut free-from unprocessed bacon contains only fresh organic fruit sugars and nitrates present in the natural raw ingredients.
 As with our gluten-free sausages, both flavor and preservation are achieved by the careful selection of natural organic ingredients.
 The best foods and most nutritious foods have always been made using natural ingredients.

-To be clear, in terms of UK food labeling requirements nitrite-free bacon, preservative-free bacon, unprocessed bacon, naked bacon, are all effectively the same thing.
+To be clear, in terms of UK food labeling requirements; nitrate-free bacon, preservative-free bacon, unprocessed bacon, naked bacon, are all effectively the same thing.
 They all describe a type of bacon that's cured without the inorganic form of Potassium Nitrate/Sodium Nitrates.
 Strictly speaking, it should perhaps read: Synthetic Sodium Nitrite Free or Artificial Preservative Free.